Skparab1/battleship/README.md

 # battleship
-Play the board game Battleship against the computer.
+Play the board game Battleship against the computer which uses AI and ML algorithms to precisely replicate the playing of a human.

 # Positioning ships
 - position ships using WASD keys and press enter when done